drferdous/VisualSickness/README.md

   You can visit our website at
   <a href="https://visualsickness.tcnj.edu/login" target="_blank">www.visualsickness.tcnj.edu</a>
   <h2>Support</h2>
-  For a more indepth introduction to the function provided by our website, check out our
+  For a more indepth introduction to the functions provided by our website, check out our
   <a href="https://docs.google.com/document/d/1XSZlcbz_8iEzdgiPZ2g8Iyp6gSbLJcntcA8DzL2TqSc" target="_blank">User Manual.</a>
-  If you have addtional questions, feel free to contact us at <a href="mailto:visualsicknessstudy@gmail.com">visualsicknessstudy@gmail.com</a>
+  If you have any addtional questions, feel free to contact us at <a href="mailto:visualsicknessstudy@gmail.com">visualsicknessstudy@gmail.com</a>

   <h2>Authors and Acknowledgments</h2>
   <p>This project is supported by the National Science Foundation (Award No. 2104819)</p>